Parkview Health System plans a four-story, multiuse medical building containing an outpatient surgery center on Fort Wayne's southwest side.

 Plans show it rises to 50 feet, including a rooftop mechanical building, or 20 feet above the allowable limit.
 Also sought are waivers for excess ground coverage, uplighting and a canopy over a side entrance to aid departing surgery patients.

-The new medical facility will be near a nursing home and Piper Trail, a new Lutheran Life Village development of single-family homes for those 55 and older.
+The new medical facility will be near a nursing home and Piper Trail, a new Lutheran Life Village development of single-family homes for those 55 and over.
 Covington Dells is nearby.

 Parkview officials Wednesday did not provide details about what the building would house.